This post may contain affiliate links. Please read my disclosure and privacy policy.

 Add the eggs, dates, and water to a blender or food processor and blend until smooth.
 (If using a food processor, you may want to just start with the dates and 1/4 cup of water first, then add in the eggs once the dates have broken down a bit more, to cut down on splashing.)

-Add the remaining ingredients to the blender or food processor and blend again to create a smooth cake batter.
+Add the remaining ingredients to the blender or food processor and blend again to create a smooth batter for the cake.

 Alternatively, you can pour the blended date mixture into a large bowl and then stir in the almond butter, vanilla, baking soda, and salt.
 This is a good idea if you think your blender can’t handle blending a very thick batter.